 Personnel policies with a focus on increasing potential make valuable contributions to ensuring the future sustainability of Deutsche Hypo.
-The management of personnel quality (i.e. enabling staff to undergo necessary changes as well as increasing the willingness to lead and perform through appropriate personnel development measures) characterised the personnel development policy of the Bank in 2016.
+The management of personnel quality (i.e. enabling staff to undergo necessary changes as well as increasing the willingness to lead and perform through appropriate personnel development measures) characterised the personnel development policy of the Bank also in 2017.

-Personnel development activities at Deutsche Hypo in 2016 continued to pursue the aim of creating added value by leveraging synergies within the Group based on the introduction of the Group competency model, which has been adapted to the qualities that make Deutsche Hypo special.
-Building on this, the revision of the criteria of the employee appraisal process, which is part of the annual performance appraisal, is currently being negotiated with the Works Council.
-Furthermore, 360° feedback for managers and the establishment of the individual assessment centres as a standard selection tool for managers are among the measures planned.
+Personnel development activities at Deutsche Hypo in 2017 continued to pursue the aim of creating added value by leveraging synergies within the Group based on the introduction of the Group competency model, which has been adapted to the qualities that make Deutsche Hypo special.
+An individual assessment centre was established as a standard selection tool for managers.
+The introduction of 360° feedback for managers is also planned.